Dyersburg Housing Authority

 Every public housing project is inspected every one to three years by HUD.

-Dyersburg Housing Authority manages 2 rental properties which have an average
+Dyersburg Housing Authority manages 2 rental properties which, as of the last set of publicly available data, have an average

 inspection score of 99.
 The scores for properties managed by